coastalcph/seq2sparql/README.md

-# Compositional Wikidata Questions (CWQ)
+# Multilingual Compositional Wikidata Questions (MCWQ)
-CWQ is a multilingual KBQA dataset grounded in and executable over Wikidata.
+MCWQ (previously termed CWQ) is a multilingual KBQA dataset grounded in and executable over Wikidata.
 Our dataset includes questions in four languages (Hebrew, Kannada, Chinese and English), and their associated SPARQL queries.
+MCWQ contains 124,187 question query pairs.

 ## Data
-The first version of CWQ dataset accompanying the preprint [Multilingual Compositional Wikidata Questions](https://arxiv.org/pdf/2108.03509.pdf) is stored in the repo as `cwq/dataset.json`.
+The MCWQ dataset can be downloaded at [Google Drive](https://drive.google.com/drive/folders/19YmuXYKmnmVllVkOr9nMT1nsXFd9i9hu?usp=sharing).

-The three MCD splits and a random split is stored under `cwq/split/`.
+The three MCD splits and a random split is stored under `mcwq/splits/`.

+The gold test set is stored as `mcwq/gold_test.json`.

-The dataset's details and generation method is described in the arXiv preprint.
+MCWQ's details and generation method is described in the paper.

----
-We are planning to release a second version of CWQ, named MCWQ.
-We create the dataset in a similar approach as CWQ, but with a finer wikidata property mapping  and data cleaning strategy.
-MCWQ contains 124,187 question query pairs, which is about 11 times the size of CWQ.

-You can download the latest dataset and its splits on [Google Drive](https://drive.google.com/drive/folders/19YmuXYKmnmVllVkOr9nMT1nsXFd9i9hu?usp=sharing).

 Below show the results of monolingual and cross-lingual experiments on MCWQ.